 If you only have one day, you’ll want to focus your time on Langdale and Hopkins Landing.
 Hopkins Landing is a short walk from the Langdale ferry terminal and there’s a beach that overlooks the North Shore mountains.
 It’s a great spot for kayaking, swimming and beachcombing.

-If you are traveling in a group, consider booking this guided tour to explore a few of the hidden gems on the Sunshine Coast.
+If you are traveling in a small group, you might consider booking a guided tour to explore a few of the hidden gems on the Sunshine Coast.

 Search for hotel deals on the Sunshine Coast here.

 5. Rent a boat and cruise around Howe Sound